Medical School Application Process

 - Attend pre-med program meetings discussing the application process

-- Start working on the AMCAS application or the AACOMAS application in late Spring.
+- Start working on the AACOMAS application in late Spring.
 Submit the application as early as possible in the summer following your junior year since medical school admissions is a rolling process (you will be at an advantage if you apply early)

 - Submit secondary applications during the summer following your junior year